lm2-poly/gfisnar/README.md

 This code is designed to transform a .gcode file obtained from a FDM 3D printer slicer to the format required by Fisnar.
+The code can also support multimaterial 3D-printing using a Fisnar dispenser with a custom 3D printed head for the fisnar.
+Please note that this code cannot support more than 3 materials.

 # Ubuntu users